benjamin-bock/Grovers-Algorithm/README.md

 ## 🙏 Acknowledgments

-- Qiskit team for the excellent quantum computing framework
 - Microsoft for Azure Quantum and Q#
 - The quantum computing community for their valuable resources and documentation